Russell W. Peterson: Governor of Delaware

 These were a breathtaking number of changes for normally conservative Delaware – Peterson appointed the first person of color, Arva Jackson, to the University of Delaware's board of trustees, insisted on the hiring of black people to the State Police, pressed for the state's open housing law and relaxed abortion laws.
 In 1972, Delaware became the last state to outlaw flogging as a form of punishment, removing Red Hannah, America's last whipping post.

 Meanwhile, in spite of warnings, Peterson seemed to be unaware of growing financial problems for the state.
 Finally, in June 1971, Peterson admitted he had made revenue miscalculations resulting in a $5 million deficit.
 The mistake opened the door to opponents of the other changes to unleash a barrage of criticism.
-As a result, when he sought a second term the next year, he won the Republican primary by 8% of the vote over former Lieutenant Governor David P. Buckson.
-In the general election, he was defeated by the Democratic former Lieutenant Governor Sherman W. Tribbitt after announcing an unexpected tax increase in the middle of the campaign.
+As a result, when he sought a second term the next year, he won the Republican primary by 8% of the vote over former Lieutenant Governor & Governor David P. Buckson.
+In the general election, he was defeated by Democratic former Lieutenant Governor and then State House minority leader Sherman W. Tribbitt by 7,691 votes after announcing an unexpected tax increase in the middle of the campaign.
 He left office with Delaware enjoying a budget surplus.

 Later career

-After leaving office, Nixon, impressed by Peterson's answers to Stans' questions, appointed Peterson as Chairman of the Council on Environmental Quality.
-Peterson served from 1973 to 1976, leading a taskforce on the elimination of chlorofluorocarbons and helping to shape environmental reviews as mandated by the National Environmental Policy Act.
-In November 1973, Peterson worked with then-Governor of New York Nelson Rockefeller to establish the Commission on Critical Choices for Americans.
+Upon leaving office in January 1973, Peterson was recruited by Nelson Rockefeller to spearhead establishment of what later became known as the Commission on Critical Choices for Americans.
+In December of 1973, Rockefeller championed Peterson's appointment, by President Richard Nixon, as Chairman of the Council on Environmental Quality.
+Peterson served at CEQ from 1973 to 1976, leading a task force on the elimination of chlorofluorocarbons and helping to shape environmental reviews as mandated by the National Environmental Policy Act.
+In 1976, Peterson left CEQ to lead a new international citizens' action group, New Directions, which was modeled on Common Cause.
+Just over a year later, Peterson left New Directions to become director of the Congressional Office of Technology Assessment (OTA).

 A keen bird watcher, Peterson took up the hobby after taking his son to the Everglades in 1954 and identified over 1,000 birds during his life.
 Peterson served as the president of the National Audubon Society from 1979 to 1985.
 He fought Ronald Reagan's attempts to weaken environmental regulations, pushed the society beyond its traditional remit into areas like energy policy, toxic waste and population control.
 He hired more scientists, started an environmental curriculum for school children and got Ted Turner to finance the TV series The World of Audubon, narrated by Robert Redford, amongst others.